RakibRahman/Go/Pointer.md

 This still points to the original data, which means that the original data can be modified by the called function.

+Go uses parameters of pointer type to indicate that a parameter might be modified by the function

 If a struct is large enough, using a pointer to the struct as either an input parameter or a return value improves performance.